OpaxIV/drm_in_games/re2_binary/analysis.md

 The binary has been analysed with the reverse engineering tool IDA64 (because Ghidra would be too sluggish to use when opening a 150 Mb binary).

+### Before you start
+Settings in IDA (type of binary etc)

+setting entry point

+graphing

 ### First Impression
 Cold water, beginner analysis, graph view